MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 .. note::

    The list file must be specified in the MicroEJ Application launcher (see :ref:`application_options`).
-However, all files in application classpath with suffix ``.images.list`` are automatically parsed by the Image Generator tool.
+However, all the files in the application classpath with suffix ``.images.list`` are automatically parsed by the Image Generator tool.

 Each line can add optional parameters (separated by a ':') which define and/or describe the output file format (raw format).
 When no option is specified, the image is not converted and embedded as well.